 The Montbrook Site is very productive and almost all volunteers will find some fossil specimens on their first day.
 The most commonly found fossils are bones from the shell of freshwater turtles and vertebrae, spines, scales, and skull bones of fish, including gar, catfish, snook, and drum.
 Fossils of alligator, birds, and mammals are also found, but less frequently.

-The Fall 2017 digging season will begin on Thursday, October 5th.
-We will dig 5 days per week, Thursdays thru Mondays (Except for Thanksgiving day, Thursday, Nov.
-23rd).
-The last day for this season is Monday, December 18th.
-Check back in December for an updated Spring 2018 digging schedule.
-View the calendar for available digging dates.
+The Spring 2018 digging season will begin on Friday, January 19th.
+We will dig 5 days per week, Wednesdays thru Sundays.
+The last day for the season is Sunday, May 13th.
+Check out the calendar for available digging dates.
 Volunteers must be at least 15 years old.
 Volunteers age 15 to 17 will be accepted but must be accompanied by an adult sibling (18+ years old), or a parent or guardian.

 Volunteers must be physically fit enough to work outdoors for several hours and be able to walk up and down irregular slopes.
 Be aware that the site is in direct sunlight and sandy.
 We will have a porta-potty at the site.

 Volunteers can work just a single day, a few days, or a regular schedule one or more times per week.
 There is no limit to the number of times a volunteer can work at the site.

 Volunteers are more than welcome to drive themselves or carpool to meet us at the fossil site.
 We can sometimes drive about 5 volunteers in the museum van but we need to plan this in advance.